wdar21/wdar21.github.io/_pages/home.md

       <li> Datasets, Performance evaluation and Metrics
     </ul>
     <p>
-      <span style="font-weight:500;">Submission:</span> we encourage submissions of up to 8 pages excluding references and acknowledgements.
-      The submission should be in ICVGIP 2021 ACM format as provided <a href="">here</a>.
-Reviewing will be double blind.
-      Please submit your paper at <a href="">CMT Submission Portal</a></span>
+     <b> Submission:</b> Please refer to manuscript preparation and submission instructions as provided <a href="https://iitj.ac.in/icvgip2021/authorGuidelines.php"> HERE </a>. <b> IMPORTANT: Do NOT submit your paper at ICVGIP main conference portal.
+Submit your paper at <a href="">Workshop's CMT Submission Portal</a></b>
     </p>
   </div>
 </div>